sana-ccrc/PyEarthTools/docs/newproject.md

 This step is often considered to be part of the "model" in a machine learning project.
 Neural networks generally prefer input data which ranges between approximately -1 to +1, with some caveats and variations applying.
 An example of a common approach to this would be to divide all temperature values observed by the maximum observed temperature, applying a normalisation approach which can be easily reversed (so long as you keep track of that max observed temperature).
 A more statistical approach might be to subtract the mean from each value and divide the result by the standard deviation.

-These simply approaches may not always be suitable for a variety of reasons, and may result in incompatibilities or simply undesirable and arbitrary differences between models resulting from whatever choices happen to have been made.
+These approaches may not always be suitable for a variety of reasons, and may result in incompatibilities or undesirable and arbitrary differences between models resulting from whatever choices happen to have been made.
 PyEarthTools seeks to remove the arbitrary nature of many of these choices, offering standardised normalisation factors which can then improve interoperability between data sources and model architectures.

 For users working with standard data sources which are already supported by PyEarthTools, this is an out-of-the-box experience, saving a significant amount of time and difficulty which is not always apparent at the start of a project.
 For users wishing to connect a new data source, or publish a new benchmark data set, integrating the normalisation code into PyEarthTools will allow all users to easily adopt new data sources for machine learning.